mwalto7/frenemy-website/README.md

 3. Checkout a new branch with your name (i.e., `git checkout -b <your-name>`).
 Don't make edits on the `master` branch.

-4. Run `hugo serve` and visit `http://localhost:1313/` for local development.
+4. Run `hugo serve -t terminal` and visit `http://localhost:1313` for local development.
 When you make a change and save, the Hugo server will automatically update the webpage.